nclarius/pyPL/doc/parser.md

 - `V`: set of designated assignment functions for predicate logics (optional)

 Component specifications:
+- Whitespace and linebreaks within component specifications are ignored.
-- Names (formal symbols and real-world objects) are entered as bare srings.
-Names can not contain whitespace.
+- Names (formal symbols and real-world objects) are entered as bare strings.
-  Example: `a`, `John`; not: `Santa Claus`.
+  Example: `a`, `John`, `0`.
 - Sets are enclosed by `{`, `}`, with the elements separated by `,`.
 - Tuples are enclosed by `(`, `)`, with the elements separated by `,`.
 - Functions are enclosed by `[`, `]`, with the elements separated by `,` and argument - value pairs separated by `:`.
 - Elements of interpretations of one-place predicates and one-place function domains have to be entered as singleton tuples enclosed in brackets `(a)` rather than as bare elements `a`.
+- For classical modal structures, frame properties such as reflexivity can not be set generically and need to be specified by explicitly listing all respective pairs in the accessibility relation.
+- For intuitionistic Kripke structures, the reflexive and transitive closure of the accessibility relation and the monotonic closure of the valuation resp. interpretation function are computed automatically and do not need to be explicitly specified in the structure definition; only the atomic accessibility pairs and the atoms that are new in each state need to be listed.

 Examples: